PlayEveryWare/eos_plugin_for_unity/docs/readme_login.md

 ### Prerequisites

-* EOS Platform Interface must be initilaized before performing a login
+* EOS Platform Interface must be initilaized before performing a login.
+  *  Could be done by attaching `EOSManager.cs` to an object in the scene.

 ----------------------------------------------------------------------------------------
 ## Login Interfaces